West Fraser Road Flood Recovery

 In April 2018, high water levels from the spring freshet caused Narcosli Creek to erode five sections of the West Fraser Road, on the west side of the Fraser River, approximately 17 km south of Quesnel.

-A detour route is in place via Garner Road and Webster Lake Road, which is a two-lane gravel road that adds 17 km in distance and approximately 20 minutes in travel time for a one-way trip.
+A detour route is in place via Garner Road and Webster Lake Road.
+This two-lane gravel road adds 17 km in distance and between 20 and 45 minutes in travel time for a one-way trip depending on conditions.

 The posted speed limit is 70 km/hour on Garner Road and 60 km/hour on Webster Road.
 Regular CVSE patrols and inspections are being carried out on commercial vehicles to ensure continued safety.

 The project is estimated to cost $103.4 million